JetBrains/guide/site/java/tutorials/presenting/mouse-zoom/index.md

 ![Enable Mouse Zoom](enable-mouse-zoom.png)

-Now we can use **Command+Mouse Wheel** (on Mac) or **Control+Mouse Wheel** (on Windows/Linux) to zoom in or out.
+Now we can use <kbd>⌘</kbd> (macOS) / <kbd>Ctrl</kbd> (Windows/Linux) with the mouse wheel to zoom in or out.
 While we are using mouse zoom, a popup appears containing the current font size on the left and a link to reset to the original font size on the right.
 Click the link to reset the font size.

 ![Resize](resize.png)